blaenk/blaenk.github.io/provider/notes/cpp.markdown

 A lot of people really dislike C++ because it's a very complex language that often catches one by surprise.
 Despite this, C++ is undisputed when it comes to striking a balance between abstraction and speed.
 Those that need to use it for these reasons generally take one of two approaches, while the rest completely dismiss it as an option to begin with.

-The first consists of restricting its usage to a specific subset of the language specification --- for example, exceptions are generally avoided.
+The first consists of restricting its usage to a specific subset of the language specification; for example, exceptions are generally avoided.

 The other approach, perhaps an extreme, is for people to become "language lawyers," poring over the language specification for every minute detail.

 I try to take a pragmatic approach.
-I do appreciate C++'s advantage in striking a balance between speed and abstraction, I do limit my use of it to a certain subset of the language, and I do try to learn as much about the language short of actually reading the specification --- which I may yet do some day --- to lower the probability that the language may catch me off guard.
+I do appreciate C++'s advantage in striking a balance between speed and abstraction, I do limit my use of it to a certain subset of the language, and I do try to learn as much about the language short of actually reading the specification to lower the probability that the language may catch me off guard.

-To that end, these are non-exhaustive notes about C++ --- particularly the trickier bits --- including C++11 and C++14 changes.
+To that end, these are non-exhaustive notes about C++---particularly the trickier bits---including C++11 and C++14 changes.

 For C++11 in particular, some compilers are faster than others at adopting the new feature set.
 [Visual Studio](http://msdn.microsoft.com/en-us/library/vstudio/hh567368%28v=vs.120%29.aspx) is particularly behind the rest, while [Clang](http://clang.llvm.org/cxx_status.html) and [GCC](http://gcc.gnu.org/projects/cxx0x.html) seem to be very quick on adopting the new features.